edertone/TurboGUI/TurboGUI-Angular/extras/help/publish-release.md

 # How to make the library available to the public:

+1 - Increase the library package.json version before increasing the GIT tag.
+This file is located at:

+- projects/turbogui-angular/package.json

+2 - Commit and push all changes to git

-1 - Make sure the git tag is updated with the new project version we want to publish
+2 - Make sure the git tag is updated with the new project version we want to publish
     (Either in git local and remote repos)

-2 - Make sure the library package.json version is the same as the git tag.
-This file is located at:

-- projects/turbogui-angular

 3 - Generate a release build (ng build turbogui-angular or tb -cb)